 Chan Kataria OBE

 Jonathan is the Chief Executive and Diocesan Secretary of the Church of England Diocese of Leicester.
 Previously he was a member of the national senior leadership team of the Methodist Church, having strategic responsibilities for a wide range of work, including education and training, children and young people, equalities and diversity, advocacy and outreach.
-He is Treasurer of PROSTaid, the local prostate cancer charity, Chair of the St Philip’s Centre and has recently served as a trustee of a publishing charity and an international development agency which promotes learning and literacy.
-He is a Fellow of the Institute of Leadership and Management.
+He is Treasurer of PROSTaid, the local prostate cancer charity, Chair of TwentyTwenty/Love4Life and a board member of the Leicester Comedy Festival, having previously served as a trustee of a publishing charity and an international development agency which promotes learning and literacy.

 Zubair is currently Head of Financial Services at De Montfort University.
 Previously he worked with an independent accounting and audit practice in Leicester where his main role was to lead the audit service.
 He also provided general accounting, business and tax advice to a varied portfolio of private businesses and charities.
 Prior to that he was Audit Manager at KPMG in their Public Sector team predominantly working within the HE and FE sectors.
 Zubair has significant external audit, internal audit and financial reporting experience and has a keen interest in Governance.

 Caroline is currently Director of Children’s Social Care and Early Help in the Education and Children’s Services Department at Leicester City Council.
-She is responsible for a range of services including including Early Help, Youth Services, Looked After Children, Fostering and Adoption Services and Safeguarding and Quality Assurance Unit including the LSCB Office.
+She is responsible for a range of services including Early Help, Youth Services, Looked After Children, Fostering and Adoption Services and Safeguarding and Quality Assurance Unit.
 Prior to this she was Strategic Manager, Child in Need Services at Northamptonshire County Council and has wide career of experience across social work and children’s services.
 Caroline has also chaired the Regional FE Safeguarding Forum.

 Revd Dr Tom Wilson is Director of the St Philip’s Centre, an interfaith training and resourcing centre based in Leicester.
 The Centre works with people of all faiths and no faith to enable people to understand the impact faith makes on daily living and to encourage people to learn to live well together.
 He is married with two children and enjoys cycling, reading and hill walking.